 If you have a tighter budget you want to stick to, camper stops are the way to go!

-In 2015 a network of camper stops has opened and there are now around 100 places in Slovenia where motorhomes and campervans are more than welcome to stay overnight for free or for a really small fee.
+In 2019, there are already more than 160 camper stops in Slovenia, where motorhomes and campervans are more than welcome to stay overnight for free or for a really small fee.

 These camper stops offer a cheap and safe overnight spot and sometimes even include an information table about interesting places to discover nearby.
 On some of these places it’s also possible to fill up your fresh water tanks (0,50€ for 40L), connect to electricity, use the dump station etc.

 Bear in mind that these camp stops don't offer any additional amenities such as reception, showers, hot water etc. – they are simply nice, well maintained overnight spots.
 We will also give you a map with coordinates and all the details about camper stops in Slovenia.